HD60Hz/squad-lab1-store/README.md

 ---

 ### Invoice
 After shopping in our store, the least we can do is provide the customer with his due invoice.
-We will go with one of the most popular document format : PDF
+We will go with one of the most popular document format: **PDF**

-There are many Python libraries to manage PDFs. _FPDF, pyPDF, Reportlab, PrinceXML, Weasyprint, pdfkit_... from small and easy to use to professional with complete features.
+There are many Python libraries to manage PDFs: _FPDF, pyPDF, Reportlab, PrinceXML, Weasyprint, pdfkit_... from small and easy to use to professional with complete features.
 The problem and use case at hand will help you filter:
 * Create PDF from scratch VS alter existing one
 * Use of programmatic API to construct the document VS use of markup language (ex: RML)